Skip to main content

 Recovery Dharma: Buddhist Approach to Addiction Recovery

-People can often benefit from several treatment modalities and a range of different methods.
+When it comes to addiction and recovery, there is no one-size-fits-all path.
+People can often benefit from several treatment modalities and various methods.
 One holistic, peer-led addiction support program is the Buddhist addiction recovery fellowship Recovery Dharma.

 This recovery program is based on traditional Buddhist practices.
 Buddhism dates back over 2,500 years and is rooted in many beliefs, including that meditation, acceptance of the present moment, and spiritual work are ways to end suffering.
 Buddhism originated in India and is one of the largest religions in the world.